 - High stress

-Chest pain, also called angina, is the most common symptom.
-Angina may be described as a burning, squeezing or tightness in your chest, neck or upper arm and is caused by inadequate blood supply to your heart.
+Chest pain (also called angina) is the most common sign that you have CAD.
+Angina may be described as a burning, squeezing, or tightness in your chest, neck, or upper arm.
+It's caused by not enough blood getting to your heart.
 If it’s not treated, it may lead to a heart attack.
+That's why it's important to find CAD as soon as possible.

 - Blood work